 Mustangs Hope 11 Freshmen Can Make Quick Impact

-Tim McClements enters his fifth season (2012) as head coach of the SMU men's soccer program.
+Tim McClements enters his sixth season (2013) as head coach of the SMU men's soccer program.
 McClements was named head coach of the SMU men's soccer program on July 23, 2008, becoming just the third head coach in the history of one of the most successful programs in the nation.

-The 2011 season saw McClements lead the Ponies to the team's first Conference USA Championship since the 2006 season.
+The 2011 season saw McClements lead the Ponies to the Conference USA Championship.
 SMU also earned the No. 6 seed in the NCAA Tournament.

 In 2010, McClements coached the Mustangs to one of their most successful seasons in program history.
 The team posted a 16-2-2 record and made an NCAA Elite Eight appearance.
 SMU won the Conference USA Regular Season title, going 7-1 in league play, and advanced to the NCAA Quarterfinals where the team was eliminated on penalty kicks by UNC.
 For his efforts, McClements was named the Conference USA Coach of the Year and the NSCAA Midwest Regional Coach of the Year.